kevinrodbe/library/content/06-versioning.md

   end
 end
 ```

+We add `abstract!` to the top of our **API::BaseController** controller, since this controller should never have actions of its own.

 Then, we'll use the **API::BaseController** class as the base class for our controllers across all different API versions: